gary-archer/oauth.apisample.netcore/README.md

 ## Commands

-Ensure that .NET 8 or later is installed, then run the API with this command:
+Ensure that the .NET 8 SDK is installed, then run the API with this command:

 ```bash
 ./start.sh